-- ROSES, HORSETAIL, and DISEASED MATERIAL goes in the YUCK bin.
+- ROSES, HORSETAIL, SPOTTED SPURGE, and DISEASED MATERIAL goes in the YUCK bin.
 Remove dirt first.
 This is taken to the NWREC burn pile or municipal waste.

 - Knock all SOIL OFF green or woody material and leave in your garden area.
 SOD goes in the SOD BIN.
 Shake off soil and separate it from your greens.
 Soil does not make compost.